jhucsf/fall2021/assign/assign01.md

   - `fixedpoint_is_underflow_pos`
   - `fixedpoint_is_valid`
   - `fixedpoint_format_as_hex`
+* Comprehensiveness and quality of your unit tests (10%)
 * Design and coding style (10%)

 Note that the functions can't be tested completely independently of each other, and